top of page

 painting

-Continually inspired by glorious nature, I love to sketch and paint in fields, gardens and on beaches.
+I have been drawing, painting, sewing and making since my earliest memories.
+Brought up in the Herefordshire countryside, I moved to Bristol to study Illustration (BA Hons) at UWE Bower Ashton, where I now work in the Fashion and Textiles Department.
+I love to sketch and paint in fields, gardens and on the coast.
 Drawn to colour and texture, I enjoy the physical process and layered qualities of oil painting.
-Using brush, knife and improvised tools, this is a happy way for me to capture the vibrant pattern of my surroundings.
+Using brush, knife and improvised tools, this is a happy way for me to capture the vibrant patterns of nature.

 Alison Stephenson